Information about the company

 In the process of executing the task, Navigine faced various technical problems, for example:

 - Special safety cases for placing tablets in.
 To prevent thefts and damage, the shop administration decided to place all devices in metal cases attached to the handle of the cart.
 The metal box negatively affected the possibilities of the tablet, reducing the quality of an input signal from a Bluetooth® beacon.

 - The absence of various sensors on the tablet became another obstacle for implementing shop navigation systems.
 Moreover, the rigid fixation of the tablet inside the box excluded any shaking and, thus, didn’t allow us to measure the number of steps and distance.

 - The space inside the supermarket.
 The average accuracy within 2 m didn’t comply with the requirements of the trading space because the width of a standard row was less than 2 m and the navigation system was just unable to define the exact location of the client between two neighboring rows.

-Navigine managed to solve all the above mentioned problems by doubling the number of Bluetooth tracking beacons, installed inside the shop, using complex algorithms, based on dozens of various parameters, and developing a traffic pattern along the shop.
+Navigine managed to solve all the above-mentioned problems by doubling the number of Bluetooth® beacons, installed inside the shop, using complex algorithms, based on dozens of various parameters, and developing a traffic pattern along with the shop.
 We also developed the correct grid of the topology of the building that increased the accuracy of tracking traffic and reduced the probability of errors up to 5%.

-At present the carts equipped with the highly technological navigation system are available in 98 supermarkets all around Finland.
+At present, the carts equipped with a highly technological navigation system are available in 98 supermarkets all around Finland.